Gabriel-T-Harris/Hand_Probability_Calculator/README.md

 display xor example          = {scenario = {[starter 1] XOR [starter 2]}; display = false;}
 ```

-Note that scenario names must be unique per file and referenced ones must exist.
+Note that scenario names must be unique per file and referenced ones must be defined before use.

 ## Examples Of Use